tanyayt/data_science_notes/missing_values.md

 ## Drop Columns with Missing Values
 - Cons: may loose a lot of important info
+- When to use: when there are relatively few missing entries

 ## Imputation
 - What: fill in missing values with some numbers, e.g. mean values of each column